iExecBlockchainComputing/documentation/help/glossary.md

 ## iExec Academy

-Exec’s content aggregator where people can find content related to the project, including articles, demos, documentation, and tutorials.
+iExec’s content aggregator where people can find content related to the project, including articles, demos, documentation, and tutorials.

 # I